 Saturday at noon

-Get up-close-and-personal with various exhibitions, galleries, artifacts, and specimens all around the museum.
-Topics vary weekly.
+Get up close and personal with various exhibitions, galleries, artifacts, and specimens all around the museum.
+Check daily guide for schedule.

 From octopuses to oysters, get an up-close look at the weird and wonderful collection of mollusks.